bbwire/comfort-bus-ticketing/README.md

-# Comfort Busses Ticketing App
+# Comfort Travellers Ticketing App

-A smart ticketing application for Comfort Busses, transitioning from paper-based to digital ticketing.
+A smart ticketing application for Comfort Travellers, transitioning from paper-based to digital ticketing.

 ## Features